 Trott is currently running the GLCA Ancient Philosophy Research and Teaching Collaborative Initiative which brings students and faculty in the GLCA together to share their research and to improve pedagogical practices in ancient Greek philosophy.
-Trott enjoys teaching philosophy of commerce for the business studies minor.
+Trott enjoys teaching philosophy of commerce for the business studies minor and introduction to gender studies for the gender studies minor.
 She is particularly interested in how philosophy can be brought to the public sphere.
-She taught a course that encouraged students to blog about contemporary public issues and she blogs at The Trott Line [link to www.adrieltrott.com].
-As an honorary member of the Malcolm X Institute for Black Studies at Wabash and the Chair of the Gender Issues Committee, Trott is happy to participate in and help foster conversations on campus about race and gender as they relate to cultivating inclusive community.
+She blogs at The Trott Line.
+As an honorary member of the Malcolm X Institute for Black Studies at Wabash and contributing faculty to the Gender Studies minor, Trott enjoys participating in and facilitating conversations on campus about race and gender to foster a more inclusive community.

 MAJORS & MINORS